natalieagus/50005-2023/_assignments/pa2_3_cp.md

 We will <span style="color:#f77729;"><b>manually</b></span> check the implementation of your `MODE 1` and `MODE 4` in both Client and Server scripts.

 ### Commit Task 3
-Save your changes and commit the changes:
+Save your changes and commit the changes (assuming your current working directory is `source/`):

 ```
-git add ./source/ServerWithSecurityCP2.py ./source/ClientWithSecurityCP2.py
+git add ServerWithSecurityCP2.py ClientWithSecurityCP2.py
 git commit -m "feat: Complete Task 3"
 ```

-By the end of Task 3, you have 1 server-client script pairs for each task (8 scripts in total under `/source`): the original (non-secure), AP, CP1, and CP2 pairs.
+By the end of Task 3, you have 1 server-client script pairs for each task (8 scripts in total under `source/`): the original (non-secure), AP, CP1, and CP2 pairs.